Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 - `x`: the position of the ball on the x-axis of a canvas
 - `y`: the position of the ball on the y-axis of a canvas

+Notice the Ball Overrides the render method since it must draw itself as a circle!
+Remember Sprites only draw a rectangle.

 <!-- > -->

 ### Making an instance